 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
-Funding (operating and capital expenditure)

-This service provides for the Enhanced Lifestyle Private Benefit: Operating Expenditure

-administration and monitoring Diverse Economy The benefits accrue to the individuals and User Charges: 50-60%

-of food safety, liquor licensing, Sustainable Environment businesses that require the services of this Various fees and charges associated with this

-hazardous substances and activity to meet legislative requirements. activity.

-enforcing the district bylaws.
-Rates: 40-50%

-Community-wide Benefit: 50% UAGC

-The whole community benefits through the 50% General Rate

-provision of a safe and healthy

-environment and standards of operation Capital Expenditure

-being enforced.
-Borrowing:

-Loan costs are funded in the same way as

-Exacerbators: operating expenditure.

-Individuals may contribute to costs through

-lack of compliance requiring ongoing

-monitoring and enforcement.
+Funding (operating and capital expenditure) This service provides for the administration and monitoring of food safety, liquor licensing, hazardous substances and enforcing the district bylaws.
+Enhanced Lifestyle Diverse Economy Sustainable Environment Private Benefit: The benefits accrue to the individuals and businesses that require the services of this activity to meet legislative requirements.
+Community-wide Benefit: The whole community benefits through the provision of a safe and healthy environment and standards of operation being enforced.
+Exacerbators: Individuals may contribute to costs through lack of compliance requiring ongoing monitoring and enforcement.
+Operating Expenditure User Charges: 50-60% Various fees and charges associated with this activity.
+Rates: 40-50% 50% UAGC 50% General Rate Capital Expenditure Borrowing: Loan costs are funded in the same way as operating expenditure.